Key Findings

 To understand the risk for contracting vector-borne and environmentally driven diseases, standards for data and metadata from wireless sensors; better use of edge computing for storage, computation, and communication; and access to labeled data are needed to leverage environmentally aware digital twin technology effectively.

-The use of Internet of Things (IoT) sensors has steadily grown over the past decade, providing real-time monitoring (e.g., temperature, humidity, light levels) capabilities for homes, buildings, and cities.1 Coupled with advances in artificial intelligence and machine learning (AI/ML), IoT sensors can improve environmental surveillance for wildfires,2 sandstorms and landslides,3 and floods.4 The past decade has also seen a steady growth in the use of wearable sensors (“wearables”), such as fitness bands, smartwatches, and smart rings, for understanding health.5 Combined with data from mobile devices that provide other contextual information (e.g., location, social interactions, usage data), wearables can alert users to early warning signs of illness6 or asthma exacerbation7 and track fitness to deliver personalized recommendations.8
+The use of Internet of Things (IoT) sensors has steadily grown over the past decade, providing real-time monitoring (e.g., temperature, humidity, light levels) capabilities for homes, buildings, and cities (Saxena et al., 2024).
+Coupled with advances in artificial intelligence and machine learning (AI/ML), IoT sensors can improve environmental surveillance for wildfires (Chan et al., 2024), sandstorms and landslides (Regula et al., 2024), and floods (Arshad et al., 2019).
+The past decade has also seen a steady growth in the use of wearable sensors (“wearables”), such as fitness bands, smartwatches, and smart rings, for understanding health (Ehizogie et al., 2024).
+Combined with data from mobile devices that provide other contextual information (e.g., location, social interactions, usage data), wearables can alert users to early warning signs of illness (Somasundaram et al., 2024) or asthma exacerbation (Hosseini et al., 2017) and track fitness to deliver personalized recommendations (Asgari Mehrabadi et al., 2024).

 How to read the flow diagram: DTs use wireless sensors to collect data about physical entities and feed this information to virtual entities.
 Cloud-based ecosystems aggregate, parse, and store data from various sensors and public resources.
 Computational and AI/ML models fuse the multimodal data, create features, extract trends, and provide actionable insights.
 Feedback between the virtual and physical entities can range from fully automated to human-in-the-loop.